livecycle/preevy/site/docs/recipes/faster-build.md

 ## Manual optimization

-If you already have an [efficient build pipeline](https://docs.docker.com/build/cache/) which creates images for the current commit, you can skip Preevy's build step entirely and provision an environment with existing images.
+If you already have an [efficient build pipeline](https://docs.docker.com/build/cache/) that creates images for the current commit, you can skip Preevy's build step entirely and provision an environment with existing images.

 Specify `--no-build` to skip the build step.
 Preevy will run `docker compose up --no-build` with the given Compose file, which needs to have an `image` property for each service.